Holistic Heroin Detox and Treatment in Northern California

 A Holistic Path to Recovery

-We use holistic therapies such as yoga, massage and CrossFit, in addition to various one-on-one and group counseling techniques throughout the heroin addiction recovery program.
+We use holistic therapies such as yoga and CrossFit, in addition to various one-on-one and group counseling techniques throughout the heroin addiction recovery program.
 The client’s entire treatment program is carefully customized to his or her background and recovery needs going forward.

 When the client graduates our inpatient program, we offer a wealth of aftercare services to keep the recovery going strongly.
 Our aftercare guarantees regular check-up calls, ongoing one-on-one support, support group referrals, vocational training and much more.